 The mission of the Office of Learning Technologies (OLT) is to enhance student and faculty engagement, learning and communication at SVA.
 Through training workshops and ongoing support, OLT assists faculty with updating their course curricula, improving their teaching methodologies and implementing new learning technologies in their classes.
 When used effectively, such tools help increase student engagement, improve clarity about assignments and course requirements, and ensure timely and effective assessment of students' work.
-OLT maintains an open-door policy but recommends that faculty schedule an appointment for one-to-one training, either in person or online.
-Contact the Office of Learning Technologies, Monday through Friday, at olt@sva.edu or 212.592.2313.
-For more information, visit sva. edu/olt.
+OLT maintains an open-door policy but recommends that faculty schedule an appointment for oneto-one support.
+Contact the Office of Learning Technologies at olt@sva.edu.
+For more information, faculty and students are encouraged to visit the Faculty Knowledge Base or the Student Knowledge Base in Canvas, SVA's learning management system.